wp-plugins/contact-form-7-hide-success-message/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
-* It is Initial release of that plugin.If you found any bug or want any help, go to our [Support Page](https://wordpress.org/support/plugin/contact-form-7-hide-success-message)
+* Compitable upto 4.3.If you found any bug or want any help, go to our [Support Page](https://wordpress.org/support/plugin/contact-form-7-hide-success-message)